Close Search

 Nevada Big Game Hunting Fees

-There is a $10 non-refundable application fee for all regular big game applications, except elk, which is $15 plus a non-refundable $3 fee on each tag application that the applicant can choose to put towards predator management or wildlife habitat and research of non-predatory wildlife.
-Add another $1 processing fee per application and another $1 processing fee per license.
+There is a nonrefundable $10 application fee for all regular big-game applications except elk, which are $15.
+There is also a non-refundable $5 fee on each tag application that the applicant can choose to put towards predator management or wildlife habitat and research of non-predatory wildlife.
+Finally, add a $1 processing fee per application and another $1 processing fee per species.
 The non-resident hunting license fee of $156 is non-refundable if you want bonus points.
-If you do not want bonus points, you do not have to purchase the license.
-If you apply for points only, you pay for the hunting license plus $11 per species.
+If you do not want bonus points, you can get a refund for your license.
+If you apply for points only, you will pay for the hunting license plus an additional $11 fee per species.
 Nevada accepts Visa, MasterCard, or Discover for online applications.

 Consult with Hunters Who Have Hunted in Your Unit, Join Now!

-A child under 18 years of age and hunting with a firearm must be accompanied at all times by their parent or guardian or another licensed adult authorized by their parent or guardian.
-A child 14 years or older may hunt alone with their parents’ permission if they have a valid hunting license.
+A child under eighteen years of age hunting with a firearm must be accompanied at all tiimes by their parent or guardian or another licensed adult authorized by their parent or guardian.
+A child fourteen years or older may huunt alone if they have both their parents' permission and a valid hunting license.

 Nevada Big Game Point Structure

-Nevada has a bonus point system where you receive one point per species for each year you are unsuccessful in the drawing and have purchased a hunting license.
+Nevada’s bonus point system allows you to receive one point per species for each year you are unsuccessful in the drawing and have purchased a hunting license.
 Unsuccessful applicants who choose not to purchase the license do not gain bonus points.
-Bonus points are then squared.
-Example: if you have 5 bonus points for mule deer, 5x5 plus 1 (this year’s application) equals 26 chances in this year’s drawing.
-The most bonus points anyone can have for 2024 is 32 per species.
+Bonus points are squared in the draw.
+For example, if you have 5 bonus points for mule deer, you will have a number of chances in this year’s drawing equal to 5 squared plus 1 (for this year’s application)—which makes for a total of 26 total chances.
+The most bonus points anyone can have for the 2026 draw is 34 per species.
 That number increases by one each year.
 If an applicant fails to apply for a particular species for two consecutive years, they will lose all of their bonus points for that species.

 Nevada Draw Odds

-Nevada gives non-residents approximately 10% of the big game tag quota.
+Nevada gives non-residents approximately 10% of the big-game tag quota.
 We take into account all applicants’ choices and the choice order in which they applied in our draw odds calculations.
-We listed the prior year’s first choice draw odds based on if that applicant had 0, 5, 10, 15, or 20 points going into the draw.
-This will give applicants a better idea of their draw odds for that specific hunt, depending on the point level they are at, and it also gives applicants a timeframe of when they can anticipate increased draw odds.
+We list last year’s first choice draw odds based on if an applicant had 0, 5, 10, 15, or 20 points going into the draw.
+This will give applicants a better idea of the draw odds for that specific hunt based on the point level they are at, and it also gives applicants a timeframe for when they can expect increased draw odds.

-Nevada has a lower price non-resident youth hunt/fish combo license that is only $16.
-They have set aside deer tags for resident youth applicants only.
-There were 1,949 youth tags available in 2023 which was a decrease of 871 youth tags available in 2022.
-An 11-year-old who will turn 12 before the beginning of the last season on their application is eligible to apply for a bonus point.
-Youth must be at least 12 years old prior to the opening of any hunt choice they apply for in order to be eligible.
+Nevada offers a non-resident youth hunting and fishing combination license that is only $16.
+They have always set aside deer tags specifically for resident youth applicants.
+Nevada also sets aside doe antelope permits for resident youth applicants only.
+An eleven-year-old who will turn twelve before the beginning of the last season on their application is eligible to apply for a bonus point.
+Youth must be at least twelve years old prior to the opening of any hunt choice they apply for in order to be eligible.

 Weapon Restrictions

-Rifle hunters may hunt big game with a centerfire cartridge of .22 caliber or larger.
+Rifle hunters may hunt big game with a centerfire cartridge no smaller than a .22 caliber and no larger than a .50 caliber with a case length of 3 inches.
 Muzzleloader hunters must have a single barrel of .45 caliber or larger, open or peep sights, and black powder or black powder substitute.
 Smokeless powder is not legal.
-Sabots are legal.
+Sabots are illegal.
 Archery hunters must have a minimum draw weight of 40 lbs. and a maximum of 80% let-off.
-You must use arrows that are at least 24" long nock to broadhead with an overall minimum weight of 300 grains.
-Fixed broadheads must be at least 7/8" at the widest point, and if you are using expandable broadheads, they too must be at least 7/8" wide when opened.
+Arrows must be at least 24 inches long from nock to broadhead and weigh a minimum of 300 grains.
+Fixed broadheads must be at least 7/8” at the widest point, and if you are using expandable broadheads, they too must be at least 7/8” wide when opened.
 Crossbows may be used if you possess an archery disability permit.

 Other Tag Opportunities

 Nevada’s first-come, first-served list will be on the NDOW Licensing System.
-Customers have the ability to purchase any tags remaining after the second draw or any returned tags without an eligible alternate or big game tag that is turned in less than two weeks before the hunt opens.
+Customers have the ability to purchase any tags remaining after the second draw, any returned tags without an eligible alternate, or big-game tags that turned in less than two weeks before the hunt opens.
 Any tag purchased will use the bonus points you have for that species.
-Residency eligibility will be restricted to tags starting last year, so a non-resident can only purchase a non-resident tag and a resident can only purchase a resident tag.
+Residency eligibility will be taken into account, meaning a non-resident can only purchase a non-resident tag and a resident can only purchase a resident tag.

 Search Our Database for Available Nevada Big Game Hunts

 While residents may apply for all species in the PIW (Partnership in Wildlife) draw, non-residents are only allowed to apply for mule deer PIW tags.
-These are tags that are good for any open season in any open unit until the hunter harvests an animal.
-Basically, you can only hunt a unit when a season is in progress and with the specific weapon allowed during that season.
+These tags are good for any open season in any open unit until the hunter harvests an animal.
+Keep in mind that you can only hunt one species in progress using the specific weapon allowed during that season.
 If you want to apply for this tag, all you have to do is check the PIW box.
 The fee for applying is $11.
-Nevada issues antelope, elk, and deer landowner tags that are transferable.
+Nevada also issues antelope, elk, and deer landowner tags that are transferable.

-Nevada’s Dream Tags program is a raffle that allocates resident and non-resident tags for mule deer, elk, antelope, Desert bighorn sheep, and California bighorn sheep (one species per raffle tag).
-Raffle tickets are $5 each plus an online convenience fee of $0.75.
+Nevada’s Dream Tags program is a raffle that allocates resident and non-resident tags for mule deer, elk, antelope, and Desert bighorn sheep (one species per tag).
+Raffle tickets are $5 each with the addition of an online convenience fee of $1.
 Winners can hunt anywhere in the state.
-All other rules for weapon class and seasons for that weapon must be followed.
-Go to https://nvdreamtag.org/ for more information.
+All other rules for weapon class and weapon seasons must be followed.
+Go to https://ndowadmtag.org for more information.

 Following the main drawing, all remaining licenses for deer, antelope, elk, mountain goat, and sheep will be available to residents and non-residents in a second drawing.
 You will lose your bonus points if you are successful in the second drawing.
-Online applications for the second drawing are due by 11:00 p.m. on June 10th with results provided on or before June 21st, after which, any remaining licenses will be available by a first-come, first-served application.
+Online applications for the second drawing are due by 11:00 p.m. on June 15.
+Results will be provided on or before June 26, after which time, any remaining licenses will be available on a first-come, first-served basis.

 Refunds/Returns/Transfers